Bittysv/Basics-of-Academic-Paper-Writing/README.md

 # Basics-of-Academic-Paper-Writing
-points to remember while writing an academic paper
+Points to remember while writing an academic paper